Tribeoftech/LetsEatApp/README.md

 A work in progress IOS APP.
 This app is the bees knees when you want to fix that food crave and need a little tech to help get it.
+Written in CodeX with the language swift which incorporates java, javascript and c.
+It is surely as much of a treat as the eats youll find here.